yybuxiu04/k8smeetup.github.io/docs/reference/labels-annotations-taints.md

+---
----title: Well-Known Labels, Annotations and Taints
+title: Well-Known Labels, Annotations and Taints
 ---

 Kubernetes reserves all labels and annotations in the kubernetes.io namespace.
 This document describes